kschmaus/kschmaus.github.io/_posts/2021-11-07-paris-chapter1.md

 ![Message](/assets/images/2021-11-07-paris-chapter1/message.jpeg)

 Great I thought, maybe we can make this work.
 I was told that an agent would come to the house tomorrow (Saturday) to "take care of it".
 "Fantastic, _merci beaucoup!_ Is there a time I should expect them?"
 Radio silence for much of the day, then a message that "the agent hasn't confirmed the time".
 Ok.
-I worked the rest of the day at an Airbnb (which was quite nice), having a lunch of apples and pâté at the park.
+I worked the rest of the day at a WeWork (which was quite nice), having a lunch of apples and pâté at the park.

 ![WeWork](/assets/images/2021-11-07-paris-chapter1/we-work.jpeg)
 ![Park](/assets/images/2021-11-07-paris-chapter1/park.jpeg)